December 5, 2020

 If somebody with an opportunity hears your song, they need to know (at least) who:

 This information is stored in a music file, in what is known as “metadata” (data within data).

 Think of music metadata as digital versions of the liner notes you get with vinyl records.

-You’ll recognise it if you use a media player or car stereo.
+You’ll recognise metadata if you use a media player or car stereo.
 Metadata shows the artist name and song title, rather than filename, when it plays.

 An MP3 or AIFF file gives the ability to attach this metadata in what’s known as an ID3 tag.

 Editing music metadata is especially important to the following music executives:

 When sending or pitching music to people you want to hear it, think about how that music might be stored.
 Equally, how they search for music when they need it for a project.